 There's also a constant white gradient on the top and bottom of the screen facing inward.
 It constricts during cutscenes, perfectly framing the sequence, but it is very off-putting during gameplay.
 At first, I thought my television's backlight settings were messed up, as it looks exactly like severe light bleeding on most modern LED television panels.
 Then there is the constant audio chime when moving the glowing light around.
 Since you are consistently on the move, you'll hear it again and again, ad nauseam.
 Thankfully, the audio effects can be muted in the settings, but then you'll miss anything else the game classifies as a sound effect, but trust me, you won't miss them.

 Projection: First Light is a charming tale of a little girl learning perspective and self-enlightenment through various cultures worldwide.
 The gameplay loop is continually changing as you move through areas, adding new elements such as swinging platforms, fire breathing dragon statues, spikes, massive boulders, and more.
 There are even a few boss encounters, although the final boss sequence (I won't give too much away) quickly becomes frustrating due to finicky precision controls during a chase scene.Note: Projection: First Light was reviewed on Xbox One.
-A digital copy of the game provided by the publisher.
+A digital copy of the game was provided by the publisher/developer.